trailheadapps/lwc-recipes/README.md

 9. In **Setup**, under **Themes and Branding**, activate the **Recipes Lite** or **Recipes Blue** theme.

-10. In App Launcher, select the **LWC** app.
+10. In App Launcher, click View all then select the **LWC** app.

 ## Installing Recipes using an Unlocked Package

-1. [Sign up](https://developer.salesforce.com/signup) for a Developer Edition (DE) org.

-2. Enable MyDomain in your DE org.
-Instructions to do this are [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).
+Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org or if you don't want to install the local developement tools.
+You can use a non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).

+Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.

+1. Log in to your org

+1. If you are setting up a Developer Edition: go to **Setup**, under **My Domain**, [register a My Domain](https://help.salesforce.com/articleView?id=domain_name_setup.htm&type=5).

-3. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB000000076yFIAQ) to install the Recipes unlocked package in your DE org.
+1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB000000076yFIAQ) to install the Recipes unlocked package in your org.

-4. Select **Install for All Users**
+1. Select **Install for All Users**

-5. Import Account and Contacts data:
+1. Import Account and Contacts data:

 -   Click [here](https://raw.githubusercontent.com/trailheadapps/lwc-recipes/master/data/Accounts-Contacts.csv) to access the **Accounts-Contacts.csv** file.
 Right click on the browser window and save the file as **Accounts-Contacts.csv**.
 -   In **Setup**, type **Data Import** in the Quick Find box and click **Data Import Wizard**.